Author, Mike Smith

 These features are not offered by banks or online-only providers.

-But they can be mighty useful when dealing with foreign property purchases.
+But it can be a great option for foreign property purchases.

 For a buyer or a seller of a house abroad, it may be the largest currency exchange you will ever do.